 Good morning!
 I'm Tyler Struck!

-And I'm Nathan Frideres!
-Welcome to a very special edition of the "Bear Facts", where we'll fill you in on all the details of graduation at Bishop Garrigan High School.
+And I'm Jeni Krieps!
+Welcome to another fact-filled episode of the "Bear Facts", the radio show where we keep you in touch with Bishop Garrigan High School.

 That's the "Bear Facts" for another week.
-Thanks for listening, and be sure to listen up again next week when we'll be back for the 175th time on KLGA, bringing you all the news from Bishop Garrigan High School.
+Our recent writers have included Angie Weber, Kristi Patten, Jenni Krieps, Jenessa McGuire, and Tim Mosbach.
+Thanks for tuning in, and be sure to listen again next week, when we'll be celebrating Christmas here at Bishop Garrigan High School.